Honda Gold Wing: The Gold Wing series

 Total sales are more than 640,000, most of them in the U.S. market.
 Gold Wings were assembled in Marysville, Ohio, from 1980 until 2010, when motorcycle production there was halted.
 No Gold Wings were produced for the 2011 model year, and production resumed in Kumamoto Prefecture, Japan in 2011 using tooling transported from the American factory.

 The Society of Automotive Engineers of Japan includes a Honda Gold Wing GL1000 manufactured in 1974 as one of their 240 Landmarks of Japanese Automotive Technology.
 Through 2012, Honda GL models have appeared eighteen times in the Cycle World list of Ten Best bikes.

 Over the course of its production history, the Gold Wing had many design changes, beginning in 1975 with a 999 cc flat-four engine; by 2001, this had grown to a 1832 cc flat-six.
 The 2012 model had anti-lock braking, cruise control, electrically assisted reverse gear, an optional airbag, a fairing with heating and an adjustable windscreen, panniers and a trunk, a pillion backrest, satnav, and a six-speaker radio/audio system with MP3/iPod connectivity.

 Gold Wing development

 In 1972, following the success of the CB750 superbike, the company assembled an R&D design team to explore concepts for a new flagship motorcycle.
 The project leader was Shoichiro Irimajiri, who in the 1960s had designed Honda's multi-cylinder Grand Prix engines and their Formula One V12 engine.

 The 1974 Gold Wing with its flat-four shaft-drive powertrain used technologies both from earlier motorcycle and automotive designs.

-Although preceded by the 1971 water-cooled Suzuki GT750 two-stroke triple, the Gold Wing was the first Japanese production motorcycle with a water-cooled four-stroke engine.
-The first four-cylinder boxer engine was produced in 1900.
+The Gold Wing was the first Japanese production motorcycle with a water-cooled four-stroke engine.